mdeguzman827/allode/README.md

 # Allode Real Estate Platform

 A real estate platform with property search, PDF automation, and AI features.
+This is a test.

 ## Architecture